Environmental Management

 Acquisition of ISO 14001 Certification

 • *1 New production sites (Yamaha Music India Pvt.
 Ltd. and PT.
-Yamaha Musical Products Asia) have not acquired certification at this point in time.
+Yamaha Musical Products Asia) are slated to acquire certification by fiscal 2025.

 ISO 14001-Certified Sites